ObamaFoundation/actions/README.md

 # Custom Actions

 This repo contains the code for custom GitHub Workflow actions.
 Most of the actions are composite actions, but some are written in JS for more flexibility.
-Those actions require a build step before pushing changes.
+The JS actions require a build step before pushing changes.

 Install all packages at the top level.
 To build all of the subpackages from the top level: `npm run build`.